hanshenmesen/hanshenmesen.github.io/_pages/about.md

 # 🔥 News
 - *2025.11*: One paper titled "Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion" has been accepted by **AAAI AISI 2026 (Oral)**.
-- *2025.9*: One paper titled "Debate-to-Detect: Reformulating Misinformation Detection as a Real-World Debate with Large Language Models" has been accepted by **EMNLP 2025**.
+- *2025.9*: One paper titled "Debate-to-Detect: Reformulating Misinformation Detection as a Real-World Debate with Large Language Models" has been accepted by **EMNLP 2025 (Main)**.
 - *2025.9*: One paper titled "DocPolicyKG: A Lightweight LLM-Based Framework for Knowledge Graph Construction from Chinese Policy Documents" has been accepted by **CIKM 2025**.
 -
 # 📝 Latest Publications